Recommended Wedding Venues

 Berkeley Castle is an epic venue in both size and feel.
 The warm open fireplaces, acres of lawn and woodland and the furnishings inside make it a special place to host a wedding day.
 Plus it’s got cannons!

 Birtsmorton Court describes itself as ‘The most picturesque wedding venue in the West Midlands.’
 Who am I to argue!
-Offering no less than 4 different locations for your ceremony including an on-site church and the beautifully intimate White Garden, this moated wedding venue sits on the border of three counties – Gloucestershire, Herefordshire and Worcestershire.
+Offering many different locations for your ceremony including an on-site church and the beautifully intimate White Garden, this moated wedding venue sits on the border of three counties – Gloucestershire, Herefordshire and Worcestershire.
 As well as the main house and terrace overlooking the moat, Birtsmorton Court offers exclusive use of the grounds, the marquee for your wedidng breakfast and a separate, fairy-light filled Garden Room for your evening reception.

 One moated wedding venue on this list not enough…here’s another!
 Brinsop is special – a country house on an 800 acre private estate in Herefordshire with massive skies, rolling hills and woods ripe for exploration surrounding it.
 Based around a courtyard, Brinsop is a collection of amazing spaces both inside and out, my favourite being the Banqueting Hall.